maptracker/datasciencecoursera/Rnotes.md

     return
 }

+# Make some animals:

 pet <- "Fido"
 class(pet) <- "dog"
-# Dogs can not be vehement, so the flag is quietly ignored
+# Dogs behavior not affected by vehement, so the flag is quietly ignored
 speak(pet, vehemently = TRUE)
+[1] "Fido says Woof"

 bovine <- "Bessie"
 class(bovine) <- c("cow","singer")
 # Cows can be both alert and vehement
 # This cow is also a singer
 speak(bovine, alert = TRUE)
+[1] "Bessie sings La la la laaaaa!"
+[1] "Bessie says Moo who?"
 ```

 ## <a name='s4'></a>S4 OOP ##